m2de/vuepress-tailwind-starter/README.md

 ## Known issues

 I haven't yet found a way to run a different development vs production config.
 As a result, purgecss is not run when new classes are added to the source files on `npm run dev`.
 You will either need to restart the process or comment out the postcss lines from the `.vuepress/config.js` during development.

+## Roadmap

+* [ ] Fix dev build to run without Purge Css
+* [ ] Compile into regular installable Vuepress theme.
+Challenge will be the Tailwind config (waiting for 1.0)
+* [ ] Add more out of the box functionality like Nav and Search

+## Support

+Any contribution to this package are welcome.
+Look me up on Twitter [@m2de_io](https://twitter.com/m2de_io), I'd love to hear from anyone with feedback or even see what they have created using Vuepress and Tailwind.